ghowland/sireus/README.md

 When all the Actions have had their Final Scores calculated, if 5.32 is the highest score, then that action will be executed.

 For a given Action, if **any** of the Considerations have a score of zero, then the entire Final Action Score is zero.
-This allows any Consideration to make an Aciton invalid.
+This allows any Consideration to make an Action invalid.

 #### Why so many steps to get to a Final Action Score?